Essentials for good health

 - A higher dose than the present RDI may be needed

-If you have been using iodized salt the old RDI might have been covered, but new evidence indicate that the dose of Iodine required for optimal health is considerably higher than the present RDI.
+If you have been using iodized salt the old RDI might have been covered, but new evidence indicate that the dose of Iodine required for optimal health is higher than the present RDI.

 All thyroid disturbances are associated with low Iodine and can be improved by high dose treatment, according to the experience of Abraham and his collaborators.
 Low Iodine also brings about brain dysfunction including a tendency for depression and apathy.
 Iodine is an important and powerful antioxidant which may explain the longevity of Japanese eating their traditional very Iodine-rich food.
 Iodine can heal fibrocystic breast disorder.
 Some evidence indicate that it may prevent breast cancer.
 Color vision disturbance have improvemed in eye patients according to specific tests.
 Some scientific data indicate it may reduce blood pressure.
 A few cases of fibromyalgia have improved dramatically.
 In addition, clinical experiences indicate: